tolani007/Quick-data-analysis-project-to-warm-up-my-excel-skills/README.md

 Details:

-Download the Sample Data – Financial excel sheet from the self-titled file in this repo and save this to your OneDrive folder for this exercise.
+Download the Sample Data – Financial excel sheet from the self-titled file in this repo by clicking "view raw" when in the file and save this to your OneDrive folder for this exercise.
 Create a new sheet for each question and name it accordingly (Q1, Q2, etc.).
 You will show your work in each sheet.